 Sending in certain types would increase the chances of visiting a specific location- Normal-types tended to visit Dream Park, Water-types tended to visit Sparkling Sea, and Dark, Ghost, and Psychic-types tended to visit the Spooky Manor, and so on, but good luck trying to get to Windswept Sky reliably- you were less likely to visit that place because all but one Flying-type is dual-typed.

-Earning enough Dream Points to unlock berry plots and Island of Dreams locations was also a pain, since the only way to increase them is to water other people's berries, complete minigames, log on to the Global Link once a day, and gain a Dream Pal.
+Earning enough Dream Points to unlock berry plots and Island of Dreams locations was also a pain, since the only way to increase them is to water other people's berries (you could only water 30 berries per session), complete minigames, log on to the Global Link once a day, and gain a Dream Pal.
 Good chances are your only option is to grind up minigames, which tended to be tedious (I'm looking at you, Blow Out the Candles) and only gave 20 Dream Points apiece.